sleiendecker/waltscience.github.io/about.md

 ### Contact

-You can contact me by [email](mailto:cwalte12@mail.wvu.edu) or by clicking on an icon below
+You can contact me by [email](mailto:cwalte12@mail.wvu.edu) or by clicking an icon below